rodhilton/rodhilton.github.io/_posts/2014-07-04-uploading-a-jekyll-site-to-rackspace-cloudfiles.md

 I didn't want to serve the files from my shared host because I know firsthand that the traffic spikes I experience are often enough to overwhelm apache itself, and I couldn't host it with [GitHub Pages](https://pages.github.com/) due to the aforementioned ten custom plugins.
 I've used both Amazon S3 (to host the smaller Jekyll-based blog) and Rackspace Cloudfiles (as a CDN for the Wordpress version).
 Of those two, I find Amazon S3 to be extremely overcomplicated and difficult to work with, but there's a great [S3_Website](https://github.com/laurilehmijoki/s3_website) gem that makes uploading a Jekyll blog a snap.
 Rackspace Cloudfiles is much more straightforward to work with, but the [Python script](https://github.com/nicholaskuechler/jekyll-rackspace-cloudfiles-clean-urls/blob/master/cloudfiles_jekyll_upload.py) that [even Rackspace itself](http://www.rackspace.com/blog/running-jekyll-on-rackspace-cloud-files/) links to has given me various dependency issues.

-In the end, Rackspace Cloudfiles is a bit cheaper per GB than Amazon S3, and since this blog recieves a nontrivial amount of traffic, that became the deciding factor.
+In the end, Rackspace Cloudfiles is a bit cheaper per GB than Amazon S3, and since this blog receives a nontrivial amount of traffic, that became the deciding factor.
 Since I always had issues with the python script that uploads a Jekyll blog to Cloudfiles, I decided to do some research into alternative means of automated uploading ([Cyberduck](http://cyberduck.io/) works, but I wanted something that I could make Jenkins run).

 Unfortunately, **almost everything I found wound up linking to the exact same Python script that gave me trouble**.
 So I decided to write my own, which I'm open-sourcing for the benefit of anyone else that has had similar problems.